individkid/sidegeo/README.md

   * --dual takes per-region sidedness to sample with similar embed
   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
-  * --stock name and optional point, initial value, and saturation values
+  * --stock name, initial value, and saturation values
-  * --flow size, rate, and delay of change to pore between stocks or on facet
+  * --flow formula for value of target and formula for reschedule delay
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
   * --color takes plane subscript and decoration